LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 return r.text

 Customer renames for the team used to be an extremely arduous task.
 Looking back at the Confluence revision history for our account rename runbook is akin to cleaning out your basement after 20 years.
-In addition to being very time consuming, there was a mish-mash of processes that involved stopping puppet and running, for some reason…a ruby AND a bash script.
-There was sometimes an application restart required, but not always.
-As we grow in size, the only scalable solution is to automate repetitive, manual, and often mind-boggling tasks.
-It not only allows us to provide better service for customers but also gives us opportunities to bypass the mundane to embrace the innovative.
+Besides being extremely time-consuming, the process involved halting puppets and, for unknown reasons, executing both a Ruby and a Bash script simultaneously.
+Sometimes, an application restart was required, but it was not always.
+As we grow, the only scalable solution is to automate repetitive, manual, and often mind-boggling tasks.
+It allows us to provide better service for customers and allows us to bypass the mundane to embrace the innovative.

-One last tip – and this is the most important part – when we want to automate anything that requires manual input from other people, we have to take human stupidi… uh… error into consideration.
+One last tip—and this is the most important part—when we want to automate anything that requires manual input from other people, we have to take human stupidity… uh… error into consideration.
 Make sure to create validators and conditionals to combat this.

 Author